General Nursing (GNUR)

 Outcomes

-1) Explain philosophies, theories and principles of teaching and learning; 2) Understand curricular design, implementation and evaluation; 3) Analyze evaluation and measurement strategies in nursing education; 4) Understand the expectations of the faculty role; 5) Understand the relationship among educational setting, teaching methods, and student learning outcomes; 6) Evaluate education and nursing education research literature for implementation in practice
+Upon successful completion of this course, the student will be able to: 1) Explain philosophies, theories and principles of teaching and learning; 2) Evaluate curricular design and implementation; 3) Analyze evaluation and measurement strategies in nursing education; 4) Discuss expectations of the faculty role; 5) Articulate the relationship among educational setting, teaching methods, and learner outcomes; 6) Evaluate education and nursing education research literature for implementation in practice

 Outcomes

-1) Assess the learning needs and learning styles of learners; 2) Demonstrate effective teaching in a selected area of nursing; 3) Demonstrate the ability to conduct formative and summative evaluation of the learners; 4) Evaluate teaching effectiveness in self
+Upon successful completion of this course, the student will be able to: 1) Assess the learning needs and learning styles of learners; 2) Apply effective teaching in a selected area of nursing; 3) Apply principles of evaluation in formative and summative evaluations of the learners

 Outcomes